Making the Best Decisions for our Senior Dogs

 “None are so old as those who have outlived enthusiasm”. ~ Henry David Thoreau

 Buzzy has certainly not outlived enthusiasm.
-However in the last month I noticed he has gotten much slower on our daily walks and decided it must have something to do with his latest large lipomas.
-Buzz didn’t have the best hips in the world as a 2 year old and now he had a huge fatty tumour hanging directly under his hips.
-It had gotten so big it effected the way he walked and the weight of it dragged him down.
-I decided to see if it was possible to “drain” the large unwanted protuberance without putting Buzz under a general anesthetic.
+However, in the last month, I noticed he has gotten much slower on our daily walks and decided it must have something to do with his latest large lipomas.
+Buzz didn’t have the best hips in the world as a 2-year-old and now he had a huge fatty tumour hanging directly under his hips.
+It had gotten so big it affected the way he walked and the weight of it dragged him down.
+I decided to see if it was possible to “drain” the large unwanted protuberance without putting Buzz under a general anaesthetic.
 The answer sadly was no.

-However I woke up the next morning with a strong need to do more for Buzz.
-Yes he was almost 16 years old but his blood values where that of a 5 year old PLUS he was still crazy with joy for life.
-I thought today his body would withstand surgery but next year at this time I may not have that option and the size and weight of this tumor would be what finally ends his life.
+However, I woke up the next morning with a strong need to do more for Buzz.
+Yes, he was almost 16 years old but his blood values where that of a 5-year-old PLUS he was still crazy with joy for life.
+I thought today his body would withstand surgery but next year at this time I may not have that option and the size and weight of this tumour would be what finally ends his life.

 I was intrigued because this nagging feeling that I could do more for Buzz just wouldn’t go away.
 My next concern was recovery.
 I didn’t want to put Buzz through days or weeks of pain.
 So I still hesitated, but I was interested enough to do some research.
 Dr. Leslie directed me to her friend Dr. Renee Fleming at Guelph Animal Hospital.
 As luck would have it on Dr. Fleming’s bio was this line that made all the difference in the world for me.

 Her most avid area of interest is pain control – both surrounding surgery and for chronic conditions such as arthritis or cancer.
 She is currently working on her certification for the International Veterinary Academy of Pain Management